Subscribe to our newsletters!

 Steel fabricators expand in York County

 The steel-fabrication business is thriving in York County as two companies expand operations there, one from Dallastown and one from Maryland.
 Yoe Construction, the Dallastown-based company, is leasing space for a new steel fabrication shop at 775 Lombard Road in Windsor Township, York County.
-The 23,142 square-foot shop is an extension of the company’s existing shop at […]
+The 23,142 square-foot shop is an extension of the company’s existing […]

 To access this post, you must purchase biznewsPA Subscription or biznewsPA Team Subscriptions.